-Indicator title Preferential Procurement Definition The indicator refers to the procurement of goods and services by the NCC from SMME's in designated groups i.e. previously disadvantaged persons, women, youth and persons with disabilities.
-Source of data or information Supply Chain Reports Method of calculation/ assessment Proportion of the SMMEs in designated group relative to the total number of SMMEs the NCC procured from.
+Indicator title Preferential Procurement

+Definition The indicator refers to the procurement of goods and services by the NCC from SMME's in designated groups i.e. previously disadvantaged persons, women, youth and persons with disabilities.

+Source of data or Supply Chain Reports

+information

+Method of calculation/ Proportion of the SMMEs in designated group relative to

+assessment the total number of SMMEs the NCC procured from.

 Means of verification Supply Chain Reports.

 Assumptions Target will be achieved.

+Disaggregation of N/A

+beneficiaries

-Disaggregation of beneficiaries N/A Spatial transformation (where applicable) N/A
+Spatial transformation N/A

-Indicator title Preferential Procurement
+(where applicable)

 Calculation type Cumulative (year-end)

 Reporting cycle Quarterly

 Desired performance Target will be achieved or exceeded.

 Indicator Responsibility Divisional Head: Corporate services

 Chief Financial Officer